What Is A Startup MVP & How To Build One?

 Building an MVP will allow you to get your core solution to market as quickly and cheaply as possible so you can start learning about how to improve it.
 Once you’ve done this, you can use what you’ve learned from customer feedback to build the next iteration of the product.

 If your MVP has done its job well, your final version will probably look a bit different from the original idea you had in your head.
-That’s to be expected; while the development process starts with your initial vision, it should be flexible and ultimately driven by user input.
+That’s to be expected; while the development stage starts with your initial vision, it should be flexible and ultimately driven by user input.

 Gathering feedback and building the product in tandem is cheaper and more efficient than blindly developing a full product your users don’t like and then reworking it significantly after the feedback comes in.
 The cheaper and simpler you keep each iteration, the lower your losses if you miss the mark and need to adjust.